insensitiveclod/vexim2/README.md

 VExim might work with older (or newer) versions of these packages, but you may have to perform some adaptation work to achieve that.
 In any case, you are welcome to file bugs and/or provide patches on GitHub.

-**DEBIAN:** The following command line installs all the packages mentioned above (last four are optional), if you're going with MySQL setup:
+**DEBIAN with APACHE:** The following command line installs all the packages mentioned above (last four are optional), if you're going with MySQL setup:
 ```
 # apt-get install apache2 exim4-daemon-heavy mysql-server libapache2-mod-php5 php5-mysql php5-imap clamav-daemon clamav-freshclam spamassassin mailman
 ```